With Changes come Projects, Come Change

 In conclusion, regardless of the magnitude of the change that a project is introducing, you must understand the difference in experience for critical transactions, comparing as-is versus to-be to ensure the change happens in a predictable and controllable way.

 The adoption of change must be at a personal level or it’s not complete.
+There are three different gaps or dimensions to the change.

 Executing transactions on a daily basis cost time and money, and if they take five times as long because they have to be done manually or re-done because the change wasn’t understood early on in the project, then that has real financial and effort implications.